freenas/freenas-docs/userguide/freenas_intro.rst

    documentation, make sure that the system is fully up-to-date.
 If is is not, apply any outstanding updates.

+* The "Update Server" URL in
+  :menuselection:`System --> Update`
+  has changed to *update.ixsystems.com*.
+Due to the way the updater works, it will take two update cycles for existing FreeNAS® installations to reflect this change.

 * When security certificates or SSH keys are generated, the fingerprints are logged in :file:`/var/log/messages`, :file:`var/log/debug.log`, and the console.